CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-  structureId, // required if modifying tieFormat for a structure matchUpId, // required if modifying tieFormat for a matchUp eventId, // required if modifying tieFormat for a event drawId, // required if modifying tieFormat for a drawDefinition });
+  structureId, // required if modifying tieFormat for a structure matchUpId, // required if modifying tieFormat for a matchUp eventId, // required if modifying tieFormat for a event drawId, // required if modifying tieFormat for a drawDefinition or a structure });
 ```